Updated: Jan 26

 If you are feeling this way, let me share some the New Year's resolutions I've made since my daughter died.

-Resolve to bring aspects of your child forward with you.
+4. Resolve to bring aspects of your child forward with you.
 Know that your child will always be with you and that you can honour their life by doing things that they loved to do and care about the things and the people that they cared about.
-You might find something that resonates with you in this document: 77 ways to honour your child in heaven
+For the better part of two year I had coffee with Katie.
+Each morning I would sit with her picture and her urn and talk to my girl.
+You can also do projects in their honour, like have a bench placed in a special spot.

-Resolve to make meaning of your new life, instead of focusing on finding meaning.
-Honour your chid and their memory by living a meaningful life.
-Katie had a zest for life that I have not seen in anyone else.
+5. Resolve to make meaning of your new life, instead of focusing on finding meaning.
+Honour your child and their memory by living a meaningful life.
+Katie had a zest for life that I have not seen in many people.
 I want to live like she did, so this year, I resolve to do just that.

 Be gentle with yourself and know that you are not alone on this path.